ajhenley/gitbook/bubble_sort.md

 42. Bill Clinton (1993-2001)
 43. George W. Bush (2001-2009)
 44. Barack Obama (2009-present)

+Test the algorithm on an the following list: 1,2,3,4,5.
+What happens?

 How would you change the algorithm to sort in descending order?